ceritium/fuse-torrent/README.md

 To mount several torrents at the same time without hit the performance of the network it relies upon **SQLite** to cache the metadata of the torrents, so then, torrent-playing only connect to the torrent swarm when the filesystem tries to read a file.
 After some time of inactivity torrent-playing disconnect of the swarm.

+## NOTES
+- fuse-bindings does not work with latest node, use node v10 for now

 ## Install
 ```
 $ npm install -g fuse-torrent